lorisccc/GroupAssignment2/Group_assignment2(Matteo-Margherita)/README.md

 # Software Engineering
-  This is the second group assignment of Matteo Jiahao Chen and Margherita Bonfiglio
+  This is the second group assignment of Loris Coccia and Margherita Bonfiglio